✓ Updated February 2026

 Essential Travel Tips

-Auckland is generally a very safe city, but like anywhere, be aware of your surroundings, especially in busy tourist areas or at night.
+Auckland is generally very safe, but like any major city, be aware of your surroundings, especially in busy tourist areas or at night.
 Keep valuables secure and avoid leaving them unattended on beaches or in cars.
-The emergency number is 111 for police, fire, or ambulance.
+The biggest 'threat' you'll likely encounter is a friendly Kākā parrot trying to steal your chips!

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.